Benchmark of Benchmarks: Unpacking Influence and Code Repository Quality in LLM Safety Benchmarks: Discussion

+Our temporal analysis (\autoref{section:temporal_analysis}) shows that code quality deficiencies persist across the study period with no significant improvement, while RQ2 reveals that the community's benchmark adoption does not reward higher coding standards.
+We argue that this is rooted in a structural misalignment within the current academic incentive system.

+Peer review and citation metrics, the primary mechanisms through which academic work is evaluated, do not assess the code quality of accompanying repositories.
+Benchmark contributors are therefore rewarded for the novelty and impact of their research contributions, not for the maintainability or usability of their code.
+As a result, authors have little incentive to invest effort in improving or maintaining code quality.
+At the same time, the primary users of benchmark code are often early-career researchers who rely on these repositories for their own evaluations.
+They bear the cost of poor code quality through extensive debugging, yet have limited influence on the incentive structures that shape how benchmarks are produced and maintained.
+This asymmetry creates a situation where those who produce benchmarks face no penalty for low code quality, while those who consume them lack the means to change the system.

-\mypara{Open Challenges} Some of the benchmark deficiencies mentioned may be inherently unsolvable.
-The LLM field evolves quickly, with frequent updates to popular libraries like \texttt{vLLM}~\cite{vLLM}, leading to structural changes and compatibility issues.
-Maintaining benchmark repositories requires continuous tracking, but this is difficult due to short-term academic funding and contributors' shifting priorities.
-Unlike academia, open-source communities may provide better long-term support, ensuring sustainable maintenance and high-quality code.
+Beyond incentive misalignment, some code quality challenges may be inherently difficult to address.
+The LLM ecosystem evolves rapidly, with frequent updates to popular libraries such as \texttt{vLLM}~\cite{vLLM} and \texttt{openai}~\cite{openai_python_migration}, leading to breaking changes and compatibility issues.
+Maintaining benchmark repositories against this pace of change requires continuous effort, which is difficult to sustain given short-term academic funding cycles and contributors' shifting research priorities.